hiperwalk/hiperwalk/docs/development/index.rst

 Testing
 =======

-Tests are located into the ``hiperwalk/tests/`` directory.
+Tests are located in the ``hiperwalk/tests/`` directory.
-If you performed the complete installation (with HPC support), execute
+If a complete installation (including HPC support) was performed,
+execute:

 .. code-block:: shell

     ./run_all.sh

-If you installed the standalone version (with no HPC support), execute
+If you installed the standalone version (without HPC support),
+execute:

 .. code-block:: shell